Sebastian Breza: Loan to CF Montréal

 On April 6, 2021, Breza was loaned to CF Montréal of Major League Soccer for the 2021 season.
 He made his debut on August 8 against D.C.
 United.
 Breza was given the start in the semifinal of the 2021 Canadian Championship against Forge FC, and the game went to penalties after a 0-0 after 90 minutes.
 The shootout was still tied after 10 rounds, and Breza was able to stop the shot from Forge goalkeeper Triston Henry, before scoring himself to win the game and advance Montréal to the final.
 CF Montréal went on to win the Voyageurs Cup and Breza was honoured with the George Gross Memorial Trophy as the most valuable player of the tournament.

 Upon completion of the 2021 season, CF Montréal announced they would not exercise the option to purchase Breza's contract.
 However, in January 2022 CF Montréal announced Breza would return to the club for the 2022 season on loan.

 Loan to Carrarese

 On 27 January 2023, Breza joined Serie C side Carrarese on loan until the end of the season.

+Loan to Yverdon

+On July 12, 2023, he joined Swiss Super League club Yverdon on a season long loan.

+Return to CF Montréal

+On January 15, 2024, Breza made the permanent move to CF Montréal on a two-year deal.
+After the 2025 season, Breza would sign a two year extension with the club through the 2027 season, with club options for 2028 and 2029.